ivy-llc/ivy/docs/tracer/tracer.rst

 .. py:function:: ivy.trace(*objs, stateful = None, arg_stateful_idxs = None, kwarg_stateful_idxs = None, to = None, include_generators = True, array_caching = True, return_backend_traced_fn = False, static_argnums = None, static_argnames = None, args = None, kwargs = None,)

     Traces a ``Callable`` or set of them into an Ivy graph.
-If ``args`` or ``kwargs`` are specified, compilation is performed eagerly, otherwise, compilation will happen lazily.
+If ``args`` or ``kwargs`` are specified, tracing is performed eagerly, otherwise, tracing will happen lazily.

     :param objs: Callable(s) to trace and create a graph of.
     :type objs: ``Callable``
-    :param stateful: List of instances to be considered stateful during the graph compilation.
+    :param stateful: List of instances to be considered stateful during the graph tracing.
     :type stateful: ``Optional[List]``
-    :param arg_stateful_idxs: Positional arguments to be considered stateful during the graph compilation.
+    :param arg_stateful_idxs: Positional arguments to be considered stateful during the graph tracing.
     :type arg_stateful_idxs: ``Optional[List]``
-    :param kwarg_stateful_idxs: Keyword arguments to be considered stateful during the graph compilation.
+    :param kwarg_stateful_idxs: Keyword arguments to be considered stateful during the graph tracing.
     :type kwarg_stateful_idxs: ``Optional[List]``
     :param to: Backend that the graph will be traced to.
 If not specified, the current backend will be used.
     :type to: ``Optional[str]``